grv07/grv07.github.io/index.md

 ### **Profesional experiance:**
 ```
-Professionally I am working on a Lead management system that is responsible to provide a smooth experience<br>
+I am working on a Lead management system that is responsible to provide a smooth experience<br>
-to the users and to the calling team and capable to handle the complete life cycle of a lead.<br>
+to the users and to the calling teams and capable to handle the complete life cycle of a lead.<br>

-This is a microservices-based environment.<br>
+This is a microservices-based environment that communicate on grpc services design in rust.<br>
+Our main focus is to design a system that handles all of the complicate state changes of a lead and have a real time<br>
+response from TSO(Telecommunications Service Order) team.

+I am also involved in developing an environment with WhatsApp API to engage audiences, accelerate sales and drive better<br>
+customer support outcomes by developing capabilties to parse and create new leads from chat messages <br>
+and push them in to system to process by TSO's.<br>
 ```

 ### **My responsibilities:**